 So how do you go about actually starting an advertising agency?
 If you’ve got your laptop ready and your creative juices flowing, here’s how you get started.

-Like other businesses, if you choose to start an ad agency you need to first start with a solid business plan.
-Whether you focus on digital marketing or traditional advertising, an ad agency is a business first – and that calls for a business plan.
+Like other businesses, if you choose to start an ad agency, you need to start with a solid business plan.
+Whether you focus on digital marketing or traditional advertising, an ad agency is a business first — and that calls for a business plan.

 What should your business plan include?
-At the minimum, it should cover this information:
+At the minimum, it should cover the following:

-- Define your audience for the plan – Is this business plan for internal purposes, for investors and stakeholders, or customers?
+- Your audience for the plan.
+Is this business plan for internal purposes, investors and stakeholders, or customers?
 First, define and address your audience.
-From there you will craft your business plan to address the needs of your readers.
+From there, you will craft your business plan to address the needs of your readers.

-- Define your target market – What businesses will your advertising agency primarily work with?
+- Your target market.
+What businesses will your advertising agency primarily work with?

-- Define business goals with real numbers – Put your goals for your ad agency in your business plan.
+- Business goals with real numbers.
+Put your goals for your ad agency in your business plan.
 Your goals should be based on the analytics you’ve researched.
 These analytics can include: